 Cons:

-- Burns out more quickly than other angle grinders so shorter lifespan.
+• It burns out faster than other angle grinders and has a shorter lifespan.

-- The shield isn’t great – difficult to attach, a bit flimsy, and not ideally placed.
+• The shield isn’t great – difficult to attach, flimsy, and not ideally placed.

 Bosch has a reputation for producing high-quality tools that have catapulted it into being one of the largest power tool manufacturers globally.

-This angle grinder has a lot of great features that come with higher-end models at a very competitive price.
+This angle grinder has many great features that come with higher-end models at a very competitive price.

 This is one of the lightest angle grinders around, which makes it nice for smaller hands to use.
-It also comes with a slender grip surface, so you won’t wear out your hand muscles trying to hold the grip handle.
+It also has a slender grip surface, so you won’t wear out your hand muscles trying to hold the grip handle.

-The handle can also be moved into different positions, allowing for greater control.
+The handle can also be moved into different positions, allowing greater control.

 The grinder includes directed airflow, allowing dust to be pushed away from the tool for a longer lifespan.
-The guard protects against bursts and adjusts for your needs.
+The guard protects against bursts and adjusts to your needs.

-Overall I’ve found the Bosch GWS8-45 Angle Grinder to have the best price of the three and with its smaller frame it makes it much easier to hold and use, so click here to buy it now.
+Overall I’ve found the Bosch GWS8-45 Angle Grinder to have the best price of the three, and its smaller frame makes it much easier to hold and use, so click here to buy it now.

 Frequently Asked Questions